 - It is essential that we are consuming healthy fats in their proper form and using them appropriately.

 - Remove the toxic fats that can clog our cells.
 These include the trans fats that are found in processed foods, baked goods, shortening and margarine-type products and the refined polyunsaturated oils which are easily oxidized and can form toxic lipid peroxides which can cause cellular damage.
 These oils can become rancid very easily when exposed to light, oxygen, and heat, so they must be manufactured, transported, and stored very carefully, but they are not.
 They form carcinogens and mutagens when exposed to heat, yet we frequently use these same toxic oils in food manufacturing processes, fast food frying, and for high heat cooking at home.
 These oils include corn, soy, canola, cottonseed, sunflower, grape seed, and safflower.

-- For moderate cooking: only use oils that remain stable when exposed to light, heat, and oxygen.
-They include unrefined coconut oil, sustainably-harvested palm oil, ghee or organic butter.
+- For moderate cooking you should use oils that remain stable when exposed to light, heat, and oxygen.
+These include unrefined coconut oil, ghee, or organic butter.

-- Use extra virgin olive and avocado oil as finishing oils to top your vegetables at the end of cooking or for cold uses like salad dressings.
+- Use extra virgin olive, avocado oil, and MTC oils as finishing oils to top off your vegetables at the end of cooking.

 - Read more about healthy fats and removing the toxic fats